Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Contracting neural network dynamics

-which we refer to as the \emph{firing-rate neural network}.
 The interpretation for this name is that if $\Phi(x)$ is nonnegative for all $x \in \real^n$ (as is ReLU), then the positive orthant is forward-invariant and $x$ is interpreted as a vector of firing-rates, while in the Hopfield neural network, $x$ can be negative and is thus interpreted as a vector of membrane potentials.

-In~\cite{KDM-FF:12}, it is shown that the models~\eqref{eq:neural-ode} and~\eqref{eq:firingrate} are equivalent and display the same set of behaviors.
-In alignment with these results, we show that, like the Hopfield neural network~\eqref{eq:neural-ode}, the firing-rate neural network~\eqref{eq:firingrate} is naturally one-sided Lipschitz with respect to both diagonally-weighted $\ell_\infty$ and $\ell_1$ norms.
+The following two theorems are generalizations of Proposition~\ref{prop:preview}\ref{item:prop12} under more general assumptions.
+Specifically, Theorem~\ref{thm:osL-firingrate} characterizes one-sided Lipschitzness of the firing-rate NN with respect to diagonally, weighted $\ell_\infty$ norms, while Theorem~\ref{thm:osL-fr-1} does the same with respect to diagonally-weighted $\ell_1$ norms.